digitalgust/miniJVM/README.md

   * Take photo from Camera or Album
   * Save and Load file from mobile storage
   * Api compatible with miniJVM desktop platform,  app can running on desktop platform
-  * Compile minijvm java source code to C boost performance.
-Source on [java2c](https://github.com/digitalgust/java2c) .
+  * Translate minijvm java source to C improve performance.

 ## MiniJVM gui Demo